Passing Dependencies

 }

-DI container passes dependencies to the constructor automatically using autowiring.
-Arguments that cannot be passed in this way (e.g. strings, numbers, booleans) write in configuration.
+The DI container passes dependencies to the constructor automatically using autowiring.
+Arguments that cannot be provided this way (e.g., strings, numbers, booleans) are specified in the configuration.

 Constructor Hell

-The term constructor hell refers to a situation where a child inherits from a parent class whose constructor requires dependencies, and the child requires dependencies too.
-It must also take over and pass on the parent's dependencies:
+The term constructor hell describes a situation where a child class inherits from a parent class whose constructor requires dependencies, and the child class also requires dependencies.
+It must then accept and pass on the parent's dependencies as well:

 abstract class BaseClass